Finmeccanica says has received Insigma offer for rail unit

-MILAN (Reuters) - Italian aerospace and defense group Finmeccanica SIFI.MI said on Tuesday it had received an offer from the Chinese group Insigma for its train-making unit AnsaldoBreda.
+MILAN, Dec 16 (Reuters) - Italian aerospace and defence group Finmeccanica said on Tuesday it had received an offer from the Chinese group Insigma for its train-making unit AnsaldoBreda.

 Earlier on Tuesday sources said a group led by China’s Insigma has presented a binding offer for AnsaldoBreda.

-Finmeccanica is selling its loss-making AnsaldoBreda unit along with its 40 percent stake in rail signaling company Ansdaldo STS (STS.MI).
+Finmeccanica is selling its loss-making AnsaldoBreda unit along with its 40 percent stake in rail signaling company Ansdaldo STS.

-Last month state-controlled Finmeccanica said it had received an offer for AnsaldoBreda from Japan’s Hitachi (6501.T).
+Last month state-controlled Finmeccanica said it had received an offer for AnsaldoBreda from Japan’s Hitachi .

 Reporting by Stephen Jewkes, editing by Danilo Masoni